Sales | 4 Min, 45 Sec Read

-There’s always this love-hate relationship between the sales and marketing sector of a company.
-It has been going on since years and there may never be an end to it!
+There’s always this love-hate relationship between the sales and marketing sectors of a company.
+It has been going on for years and there may never be an end to it!
 Such a vicious cycle.

 “Marketers just don’t understand what we consider a lead.
 We’re passed ‘leads’ that are of low caliber and aren’t even qualified.
 Why would we want them?
 And what’s worse, sometimes, we don’t get leads at all.
 They just aren’t marketing it to the right people.”

 “Our Sales team doesn’t know how to follow up and then they complain when they don’t receive leads.
 And when they do, the leads aren’t good enough for them.
 How is it our fault?
 How would they know when they wait too long to reach out or are too pushy when they do their follow-up (s)?”

 Define WHO you are selling and marketing to—TOGETHER

 Most of the time, there is a gap between Sales and Marketing because the two departments lack a common understanding of whom they are selling to and whom they are marketing to.
 What better way than to allow the two teams to work together to define the company’s ideal prospect(s) through firmographic and demographic traits.
 Put the teams together in a room and start the session.
 The session should include the goals and target audience.
 The two teams must understand clearly, at the end of this session, as to whom they are going to go after and what personas they should be marketing/selling to.

 Define lead stages and processes for handling leads